daler/dotfiles/docs/vim.rst

 options.
 Here I’m only highlighting the options I use the most, but definitely check out each homepage to see all the other weird and wonderful ways they can be used.

+**Plugins are now configured using** `lazy.nvim
+<https://github.com/folke/lazy.nvim>`_.
+This supports lazy-loading of plugins
+to keep a snappy startup time, and only load plugins when they're needed.
+See :ref:`nvim-lua` for my rationale on that.

+Each plugin spec in :file:`lua/plugins.lua` is a table.
+The first property is the name of the plugin.
+Other properties:

+  * lazy: only load when requested by something else.
+Saves on initial load time.

+  * ft: only load the plugin when editing this filetype.
+Implies lazy=true.

+  * cmd: only load the plugin when first running this command.
+Implies lazy=true.

+  * keys: only load the plugin when using these keymappings.
+Implies lazy=true.

+  * config: run this stuff after the plugin loads.
+If config = true, just run the default setup for the plugin.

+  * init: similar to config, but used for pure-vim plugins

+If keys are specified, this is the only place they need to be mapped, and they will make their way into the which-key menu even if they trigger a lazy-loaded plugin.

 Here, plugins are sorted roughly so that the ones that provide additional commands come first.